Lalchand Hirachand

 He was elected as an independent candidate as member of the Bombay Legislative Council, in 1939.
-After independence, he also became a member of the Rajya Sabha from 1952 to 1958.
+After India's independence, he also became a member of the Rajya Sabha from 1952 to 1958.

 He was elected as the president of the Mechanical Engineers Association (India), Bombay for 1964–65 Session.

 A sports aficionado, he was a member of the Cricket Club of India, the Willingdon Sports Club and various similar institutions.
 In addition, he was an avid golfer.
 He won the Dunlop Trophy for Golf and enjoyed playing tennis, badminton and bridge.
 He held a commercial pilot's license.

 He died in October, 1993.
 Walchandnagar Industries is now run his sons Vinod Doshi, Chakor L. Doshi and others, whereas other companies went to sons of Gulabchand Hirachand, after family division of businesses, as the founder of the group Walchand Hirachand died without any male heirs.

 He was trustee of various schools, colleges and hospitals run by Walchand group.

-He was awarded with Padmashree award by Government of India in 1992 for his contributions to trade and industry.
+He was awarded with the Padma Shri award by the Government of India in 1992 for his contributions to trade and industry.